CascadianVR/Auto-Toggle-Creator/README.md

-# VRChat Auto Toggle Setup
+# VRChat Auto Toggle Creator
 A untiy editor tool to automatically setup the lengthy process of making animations, setitng up a controller, and filling out the vrchat expression assets.

 # How to Use